- Search The Registry

 Ronald B. Davis

 *On this date in 1947, Ronald Davis was born.
-He was an African American teacher, businessman and community activist.
+He was a Black teacher, businessman and community activist.

 From Jacksonville, Florida Ronald Bernard Davis was the son of Dozier and Evelyn Joiner Davis.
 He had three brothers, Glenn Robert, and Reginald.
 Davis was an excellent student as a teenager, graduated from Douglas Anderson High School in 1965 and played in the school band.
 He received his bachelor degree from Florida A&M in 1969.
 Later that year Davis was recruited to Minneapolis by Thelma Gorham of the Twin Cities Industrialization Opportuntiy Center.
-(TCIOC) to teach African American History with Mahmound El-Kati.
+(TCIOC) to teach Black History with Mahmoud El-Kati.

 During this time Davis taught social studies and economics.
 He also developed a “Learning Center for economics” and successfully sought out assistance from businesses for financial support .
 This endeavor forged partnerships with education and businesses.
 In the 1980’s Davis began working for Prudential Insurance Company.
 Some of his accounts were various school districts.
 From there Davis became Vice President for W.A.
 Lang Insurance.
 Business and Education partnerships were his forte’ which resulted in the construction of the Hopkins Center for the Arts, the Ronald B. Davis Community Center and the Center for Linbergh Athletic Center.